schitresh/software_development/languages/python/1_introduction.md

 - Interpreted language
   - No need to compile the program before executing
     - Where machine version of the entire source program is generated
-    - And it fails if a single erroneous statement
+    - And it fails if a single erroneous statement occurs
   - Processed at runtime by the interpreter
     - Interpreter reads the source code statement by statement
     - It takes one instruction from the code at a time